DanilaTravkov/DanilaTravkov/README.md

   </p>

   <h2>👤 About Me</h2>
   <p>Hi!
-I'm Danila, a front-end developer specializing in React, TypeScript, and all things web.
-I have a passion for building elegant and efficient solutions and am always up for new challenges and collaborations.
-Let's connect!</p>
+I'm Danila, a full-stack developer specializing in Node.js, Spring Boot, React, TypeScript, and all things web.
+I have a passion for building elegant and efficient solutions and am always up for new challenges and collaborations.</p>

   <h2>🚀 Connect with Me</h2>
   <div id="badges">